karenpalacios/lender-web/wp-content/plugins/gutentor/readme.txt

 * Video background Options
 * Inline, Internal or External CSS files for dynamic CSS

-While you use Template Library features of Gutentor, Gutentor fetches screenshots, images and templates(demo) JSON files from [Gutentor Demo Library](https://www.demo.gutentor.com/).
+While you use Template Library features of Gutentor, Gutentor fetches screenshots, images and templates(demo) JSON files from [Gutentor Demo Library](https://www.demo.gutentor.com/) and after your insert template library images link are from the external site.
+You have to change the images after you import templates and blocks.
 This helps you to import templates with a single click.
 You must accept [terms](https://www.gutentor.com/terms/) and [privacy](https://www.gutentor.com/privacy/) to use Gutentor Template Library Features.

 === ADVANCED PAGE BUILDING BLOCKS INSIDE GUTENTOR ===